yokotsuji/IoT_Service_Platform/README.md

 # IoT_Service_Platform

-You can available "iot_service_platform" directory on AWS Lambda.
+`iot_service_platform` is available　on AWS Lambda.
+This directory contains the core implementation, including standardized interfaces and adapters for sensors, actuators, and complex services.

+## Requirements

+The Lambda function requires the following Python packages:

+- `requests`

+Add them to a `requirements.txt` file:

-## Repository Structure
+## Platform Structure

 - `lambda_function.py`
   Entry point for the AWS Lambda function (handler).